CA-PCA: Manifold Dimension Estimation, Adapted for Curvature: Experiments

 An .stl file (3D image) of an airplane was rotated at a random angle around the $z$-axis before being projected onto the $x$-$z$ plane to determine a two-dimensional ``photograph'' of the airplane.
 Repeating this process, we obtained 200 images of size 432 by 288 pixels, viewed as vectors in $\R^{432\times288}\cong \R^{124,416}$.
 (A similar approach was taken in \cite{Yariv}.)
 The expected dimension of this point cloud is 1, given that the images were generated via a 1-dimensional group of symmetries.
 Results are depicted in Figure \ref{fig:1D airplane}.

 As one can see, both PCA and CA-PCA provide close to the ``correct'' answer for small values of $k$; however, for $k>13$, the estimated dimension for PCA blows up while for CA-PCA it remains between 1 and approximately 2.
-Considering only PCA, one may suspect that the point cloud does not lie on or near a manifold, or consider an estimated dimension so far from the true value the estimator does not provide any benefits.
+Considering only PCA, one may suspect that the point cloud does not lie on or near a manifold, or consider an estimated dimension so far from the true value that the estimator does not provide any benefits.
 In contrast, with CA-PCA the results are certainly consistent with data coming from a manifold.
 While the estimated dimension may be 2, a small amount of error assumed by the user might give them the range of 1 to 3, which may be sufficient.

 We obtained 10,000 images of an airplane by applying a random element of $SO(3)$ (uniformly with respect to Haar measure) before projecting into two dimensions.
 The results of the ID estimators are shown in Figure \ref{fig:3D airplane}.
-Here, it is clear that CA-PCA is not always able to magically estimate the dimension in such cases; however, it remains better than the other tests.
+Here, it is clear that CA-PCA is not always able to magically estimate the dimension in such cases; however, it does a better job of indicating to the user that there may be some underlying structure to the data than PCA does.

 The Isomap face database consists of 698 greyscale images of size 64 by 64 pixels and has been used in \cite{levina2004maximum,lin2008riemannian,tenenbaum2000global} and many other works.
 The images are of an artificial face under varying illumination, vertical orientation, and horizontal orientation.
 Translating the images into vectors in $\R^{64\times64}\cong\R^{4096}$, we obtain the results in Figure \ref{fig:isomap faces}.